-The advantages of butcher’s twine: holds the round shape of the roulade a lot of better, it’s easier to take the string off the baked roulade that toothpicks.
+The advantages of butcher’s twine: it holds the round shape of the roulade a lot better, it’s easier to take the string of the baked roulade than to take out toothpicks.
 I have also heard about using dental floss, but haven’t tried it myself (make sure to use unwaxed and flavorless dental floss though).

 Store the roulade in the fridge for up to 3-4 days, in a tightly closed container or wrapped in plastic foil.

 I personally use splash guard to do this (you can see it on the picture in this post for fluffy sweet steamed buns).
 Place the splash guard over a big pot with boiling water, place roulade slices on the splash guard, cover with a lid or a second pot.
 Steam for about a minute, only until warm (don’t steam it for too long or the meat will be tough!).

 Yes, you can and you should.
 As I’ve written above it results in juicier and more flavorful meat.

 Yes, it can be frozen.
-Best is to cut the roulade into slices, place them apart on a tray and freeze.
+It’s best is to cut the roulade into slices, place them apart on a tray, and freeze.
 Transfer to a container when frozen.
 Defrost in the fridge then reheat.

 - simple mashed potatoes (potatoes + butter + splash of milk)